 - The Giants took future Hall of Fame fullback Tuffy Leemans in the second-round

-- Four future Hall of Famers would be selected in this maiden draft.
+- Four future Hall of Famers would be selected in this maiden draft: OT Joe Stydahar and OG Dan Fortmann (Bears), WR Wayne Miller (Redskins) plus Leemans.

-Several of today’s players are known as “eighth-round draft picks.”
+Several of this decade’s players are known as “eighth-round draft picks.”
 This was made famous by former Houston Texans’ Pro Bowl RB Arian Foster after he went undrafted and ultimately became one of the league’s premier running backs.
-Other well-known eighth-rounder’s include QB Tony Romo (Cowboys), WR Victor Cruz (Giants), LB James Harrison (Steelers), TE Antonio Gates and WR Wes Welker (Chargers), LB Bart Scott, K Justin Tucker and C Jeff Saturday (Ravens), WR Adam Thielen (Vikings), QB Kurt Warner (Packers), RB Phillip Lindsay (Broncos) and K Adam Vinatieri (Colts).
+Other well-known eighth-rounders include QB Tony Romo (Cowboys), WR Victor Cruz (Giants), LB James Harrison (Steelers), TE Antonio Gates and WR Wes Welker (Chargers), LB Bart Scott, K Justin Tucker and C Jeff Saturday (Ravens), WR Adam Thielen (Vikings), QB Kurt Warner (Packers), RB Phillip Lindsay (Broncos), K Younghoe Koo (Falcons) and K Adam Vinatieri (Amsterdam Admirals).

-The establishment of the NFL draft was the first in professional sports as all other pro leagues would develop their own form of selection process eventually.
-The motive was simple: to provide parity within the league.
-Without this one act, teams would become stacked and public interest would certainly wane.
+The implementation of the NFL college draft was the first in professional sports.
+It would take years before the other professional sports followed suit, but each developed their own form of selection process eventually and is a standard today with any new startup league.
+The motive is simple: provide parity within the league.
+Without this one act, teams would become stacked and public interest would undoubtedly wane.

 Not having an amateur draft to distribute the talent evenly would destroy another pro football league in later years.

 From 1946-1949, the All-America Football Conference (AAFC) went head-to-head with the NFL via eight franchises as a rival league.
 However, the Cleveland Browns, led by legendary head coach Paul Brown, won the league every year.
-The AAFC did not have any organized method for teams to form rosters, so they signed players as they saw fit.
+The AAFC did not have any organized method for teams to form rosters, so Coach Brown signed players as he saw fit.

 Brown gathered an All-Star team of talent and dominated all four years of the AAFC’s existence.
 At one point, the Browns had a 30-0-2-game win streak over three seasons.
 They went 14-0-0 in 1948.
 It got so bad, that in Cleveland’s fourth year their own fans quit coming to games because of the lopsidedness of the rosters and the enviable outcome.